 Eligibility for Candidates Outside of the U.S. and Canada

-Candidates with an interior design education (degree, diploma or certificate) or Bachelor's degree (minimum) in architecture earned abroad can qualify for the NCIDQ Exam.
-These candidates must have their transcripts translated and evaluated by an education evaluator such as World Education Services or Education Credential Evaluators and can be eligible if the evaluation matches one of the education requirements listed on the Exam Eligibility Paths sheet.
-Submitted evaluations must include course titles with corresponding U.S. credit equivalency to ensure education meets CIDQ requirements of 60 credit hours of interior design / architecture coursework.
+Candidates with an interior design education (degree, diploma or certificate) or Bachelor's degree (minimum) in architecture earned abroad may qualify for the NCIDQ Exam.
+These candidates must have their transcripts translated and evaluated by an education evaluator such as World Education Services or Education Credential Evaluators and may be eligible if the evaluation matches one of the eligibility paths.
+Submitted evaluations must include course titles with corresponding U.S. credit equivalency to ensure education meets CIDQ requirements of 60 semester credits of interior design coursework.

-The Alternative Review Process is for candidates who are unable to document the minimum educational requirement for interior design registration.
+The Alternative Review Process is for candidates who are unable to document the minimum educational requirements.
 Candidates in Canada or the State of Nevada should contact the regulatory agencies in their region prior to submitting an ARP application, in order to ensure compliance with requirements specific to their locale.